silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/Sylva/Bind.md

 # Binding Process

-The binding process select the one of the alimp from the alimp library for each nodes in the app graph.
+The binding process select the one of the alimp from the alimp library for each node in the app graph.
 The binding process has to consider all the global constraints.
 Since at this stage, there is little detail that has been synthesized, the approximation of the solution cost will be crude when evaluate the design point.
 Therefore, the binding process actually try to keep several good candidates instead of a single one.

 The binding process will be done in two steps -- optimal binding and approximate optimal binding.

 ## Optimal Binding

-This process formulate the binding problem and minimize the total cost function.
-It return a single solution with the minimal cost.
+This process formulates the binding problem and minimizes the total cost function.
+It returns a single solution with the minimal cost.

 ### Original Decision Variables

-`BINDING_VARS` is a list of variables that determine which alimp (in term of index in the library) is selected for each node in the app graph.
+`BINDING_VARS` is a list of variables that determines which alimp (in term of index in the library) is selected for each node in the app graph.
 The size of the list is equal to the number of nodes in the app graph.
-Each variable is a integer variable with a range from 0 to the number of alimp in the library minus 1.
+Each variable is an integer variable with a range from 0 to the number of alimp in the library minus 1.

 ### Derived Decision Variables and constraints

 `BINDING_VECS` is a binary expand version of `BINDING_VARS`.
 If there is a node `i` in the app graph, and the selected alimp is `j`, then `BINDING_VECS[i][j]` is 1, and all other `BINDING_VECS[i][k]` are 0.
 To achieve this, we need to post the following constraints:

 - The universe of all variable in `BINDING_VECS` is {0, 1}.
-- The sum of `BINDING_VECS[i][k]` for any `k` is 1.
+- The sum of `BINDING_VECS[i][k]` for all `k` is 1.
 - `BINDING_VARS[i]==x` is enforced only if `BINDING_VECS[i][x]=1`.

 `ALIMP_AREA` is a list of area of node in the app graph.
 To calculate the area for each node, we post the following constraints: